ParaCoToUl/noarr-pipelines/docs/compute-node.md

 # Compute node

-This section talks more about how comptue nodes work and what types of compute nodes there are.
+This section talks more about how compute nodes work and what types of compute nodes there are.
 The previous section already talked about the pipeline structure and that a compute node is a node that can advance only when all of its links are ready and we will build on that.

 The core of noarr pipelines defines four different compute nodes: `ComputeNode`, `AsyncComputeNode`, `LambdaComputeNode`, `LambdaAsyncComputeNode`.
 There are also `CudaComputeNode` and `LambdaCudaComputeNode` but they are described in more detail in a following section on CUDA integration.